ministryofjustice/opg-use-an-lpa/docs/architecture/decisions/0023-lpa-data-format.md

 Renamed fields
 -----------------
 *  attorneyActDecisions is renamed whenTheLpaCanBeUsed
-* "caseAttorneyJointly": true, "caseAttorneyJointlyAndJointlyAndSeverally": false, "caseAttorneyJointlyAndSeverally": false, "caseAttorneySingular": false, are replaced by 1 enum - "howAttorneysMakeDecisions": "jointly"   TODO clarify we will go straight to new enum internally
+* "caseAttorneyJointly": true, "caseAttorneyJointlyAndJointlyAndSeverally": false, "caseAttorneyJointlyAndSeverally": false, "caseAttorneySingular": false, are replaced by 1 enum - "howAttorneysMakeDecisions": "jointly"   .
+We will replace the current 4 fields internally, with a new enum similar to how Modernise does it, because this is a better less clumsy way to handle this data
 * "caseSubtype": "hw", is replaced by "lpaType": "personal-welfare"  , "pfa" is replaced by "property-and-affairs"
 *  "lifeSustainingTreatment": "Option B", renamed to e:g "lifeSustainingTreatmentOption": "option-a"  - make this an enum internally
 *  withdrawnDate renamed withdrawnAt